Whether you’re injured or simply struggle with being on your feet, there are plenty of jobs that don’t require standing.

 Tactics for Success:

-- Start your job search around the holidays – companies tend to look for customer service associates at this busy period of the year more than any other.
+Start your job search around the holidays.
+Companies tend to look for customer service associates at this busy period more than any other.

-This is perhaps one of the most obvious jobs where you can sit down.
-As a receptionist, you’ll be the face of a company, working to greet visitors as they walk into an office, hospital or any other setting.
+This is one of the most obvious sitting-friendly jobs out there.
+As a receptionist, you’ll be the face of a company to guests and clients.

-You might register names, take appointments, or point guests to where they need to go.
+You might be responsible for registering names, taking appointments, and pointing guests where they need to go.

-There aren’t any formal qualifications required for this kind of job, though every posting will be a bit different.
+There aren’t any formal qualifications required in this line of work, though every position is a bit different.

-You will need to be able to speak clearly and politely to customers, to solve simple problems, and of course, be organized and good at keeping solid records.
+To be successful, receptionists need to speak clearly and politely to customers, solve simple problems, and be very organized.